-The above facts set forth the MPD's interference with Executive Steward's CBA rights and harassment of Executive Steward Burton and other full-time []FOP representatives and establishes an independent basis for preliminary relief.
-First, the violation is clear-cut and flagrant because the MPD unilaterally change[d] the requirements of []FOP full-time officers without bargaining . . .[As a result,] all full time []FOP officers must now attend forty (40) hours of annual in-service training or risk being disciplined.
-Further, the MPD's selective enforcement of the in-service training requirement demonstrates the MPD's harassment of full-time []FOP officers.
-Moreover, the MPD, without basis or legitimate grounds and in violation of the CBA confiscated Executive Steward Burton's gun and badge.
-Second, the effect of the violation is widespread because there are only four (4) full-time []FOP representatives who represent thousands of []FOP members.
-In revoking Executive Steward Burton's police powers, the MPD has had a chilling effect for the []FOP and its members who require and will now be with very limited representation.
+The above facts set forth the MPD's interference with the Chairman's CBA rights and harassment of the Chairman and other full-time []FOP representatives and establishes an independent basis for preliminary relief.
+First, the violation is clearcut and flagrant because the MPD unilaterally change[d] the requirements of []FOP full-time officers without bargaining . . .[As a result,] all full time []FOP officers must now attend forty (40) hours of annual in-service training or risk being disciplined.
+Further. the MPD's selective enforcement of the in-service training requirement demonstrates the MPD's harassment of full-time []FOP officers.
+Moreover, the MPD, without basis or legitimate grounds and in violation of the CBA confiscated the Chairman's gun and badge.
+Second, the effect of the violation is widespread because there are only four (4) full-time []FOP representatives who represent thousands of []FOP In revoking the Chairman's police powers, the MPD has had a chilling effect for the []FOP and its members who require and will now be with very limited representation.
 Respondents have directly attacked the []FOP in a manner that the MPD knows will leave the []FOP seriously handicapped.
 The MPD's efforts are aimed at harassing full-time []FOP employees in an effort to intimidate and coerce []FOP representatives from asserting their rights, thereby clearly interfering with the exercise of those rights.
-Third, the public interest is seriously affected because of the clear-cut, widespread effect of the violations.
+Third, the public interest is seriously affected because of the clearcut, widespread effect of the violations.
 Respondents' interference with and harassment of []FOP representatives demonstrates that the MPD's actions are in bad faith and is not in the public's best interest.
-Fourth, the ultimate remedy afforded by the Board will be inadequate because action has already been taken against Executive Steward Burton, which is causing a substantial interference in the []FOP's ability to represent its members.
+Fourth, the ultimate remedy afforded by the Board will be inadequate because action has already been taken against the Chairman, which is causing a substantial interference in the []FOP's ability to represent its members.
 (Compl. at pgs.
-10-11).
+9-10).